4GeeksAcademy/blog/blog/full-stack-developer.md

 + **Key Elements of a Strong Full Stack Developer Resume**: There are 2 very used tools in the tech industry to show your skills and previous works to a company for a job position.
 The first one is the classic **CV**, where the previous companies are mentioned, projects that have been developed, some references and contacts and the skills that you have learned and that you can offer to the company to which you are applying.

-+ **Developer Portfolio**: The other great tool widely used in these cases is the portfolio.
++ **Full Stack Developer Portfolio**: The other great tool widely used in these cases is the portfolio.
 A portfolio is basically a web page where the applicant can physically and specifically demonstrate the projects they have developed by putting links to said pages (if they are not their own), and creating a good experience for the person who will enter said web page.
 That is where all the creativity of the developer can be embodied.
-If you want to know more about portfolios and how to build them [click here](https://4geeksacademy.com/us/software-engineer/software-engineer-portfolio).
+If you want to know more about portfolios and how to build them you can check our article about how to create a [Full Stack Developer Portfolio](https://4geeksacademy.com/us/full-stack-developer/full-stack-developer-portfolio).

 + **Tips for Crafting an Effective Full Stack Developer Job Application**: As an application to any other job it is always important to read the job proposal that is being offered.
 Understand that a profile is needed with certain skills that I must have in order to contribute.
 Another good tip is to do a little research on the company you are applying to, understand its market, departments, and basic work system in order to demonstrate professionalism and interest when interviewing.
 A tip that is typical of **job interviews for technology** development companies is to be logically trained to solve tests that possibly make you solve as a filter.
 Possibly a problem will arise and a code must be written that solves said problem in a certain time, and for this it is good to have been training the days before the interview.
 There are many pages with exercises to solve in many different languages for different areas.